AztecProtocol/engineering-designs/docs/keys-config/prd.md

   validators?: ValidatorKeyStore[];
   /** One or more accounts used for creating slash payloads on L1.
 Does not create slash payloads if not set. */ slasher?: EthAccounts;
-  /** Default url for the remote signer for all accounts in this file. */ remoteSigner?: Url;
+  /** Default config for the remote signer for all accounts in this file. */ remoteSigner?: EthRemoteSignerConfig;
   /** Prover configuration.
 Only one prover configuration is allowed. */ prover?: ProverKeyStore;
 };